secure-systems-lab/securesystemslib/README.rst

 <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`_,
 `Ed25519 <http://ed25519.cr.yp.to/>`_, `RSA
 <https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29>`_, SHA256, SHA512, etc.
-Cryptography operations are performed via configurable external cryptography libraries (e.g., `cryptography <https://cryptography.io/en/latest/>`_ and `PyNaCl <https://github.com/pyca/pynacl>`_).
-Users may choose from cryptography library options for supported algorithms by modifying their corresponding entries in settings.py.
+Cryptography operations are performed via configurable cryptography libraries (e.g., `cryptography <https://cryptography.io/en/latest/>`_ and `PyNaCl <https://github.com/pyca/pynacl>`_).
+Users may choose from cryptography library options for supported algorithms by modifying the library's corresponding entries in settings.py.

 The cryptography library may be used to generate keys and signatures with the